kripet-bouvet/compass-group-cafeteria-notifier/README.md

 > [!Tip]
 > I have set up the notifier to run every weekday at 10:00 using Windows Task Scheduler.
 This gives me time to top up the balance in time for lunch.

+## Simple install

+The following steps will set up a task that runs every week day at 10:00

+1. Download the release in the sidebar
+2. Extract it somewhere safe (I use C:/bin/Cafeteria Notifier)
+3. Run install.bat

 ## Building from source

 Simply run `dotnet publish` in the directory with the solution file.